-RC-12.3.1:

-Ball Holding
+RC-12.3: Indirect Free Kick

-FIFA LAW 12 - F OULS AND MISCONDUCT 4 RoboCup RoboCup Changes and Comments RC-12.3: Indirect An indirect free kick is awarded to the opposing team, if a player, in the opinion of the referee, commits any of the following offences: Free Kick • holding the ball • pushing an opponent • manual interference (see below) • kicking an opponent • performing illegal defense • performing illegal attack • delay of game Manual interference: An indirect free kick is awarded to the opposing team, if a human member of a team, in the opinion of the referee, commits any of the following offences: • entering the field during the game and breaks without permission of the referee • touching the robot during the game and breaks • interfering with the game on the field, e.g. through touching the ball while removing a robot • interfering with the game remotely through wireless communication, e.g. by remotely joysticking a robot, or send commands to robots from a machine not on the robots that convey information about the position of objects on the field or activate particular patterns of actions on the robots • deliberately delay the removal of a robot from the field during a game stoppage.
-It is up to the referee decision to evaluate those situations • behaving otherwise in an unsportsmanlike manner The referee may stop the game and give a yellow card to the player or the human member of the team that has committed one of those offences.
+An indirect free kick is awarded to the opposing team, if a player, in the opinion of the referee, commits any of the following offences:

+- holding the ball

+- pushing an opponent

+- manual interference (see below)

+- kicking an opponent

+- performing illegal defense

+- performing illegal attack

+- delay of game

+Manual interference: An indirect free kick is awarded to the opposing team, if a human member of a team, in the opinion of the referee, commits any of the following offences:

+- entering the field during the game without permission of the referee - touching the robot during the game without permission of the referee - interfering with the game on the field, e.g. through touching the ball while removing a robot - deliberately delay the removal of a robot from the field during a game stoppage.
+It is up to the referee decision to evaluate those situations - behaving otherwise in an unsportsmanlike manner

+The referee may stop the game and give a yellow card to the player or the human member of the team that has committed one of those offences.

 The indirect free kick will be started from where the ball was when the offences occurred if the ball was not inside a penalty area, and from the closest restart point if the ball was inside of a penalty area.

 The offences are described and clarified subsequently.

-If a player commits any violation of the clauses on stopping, dribbling, or kicking the ball, a ball holding foul will be called.
-Ball holding or hindering the ball from rolling in its natural direction is only allowed for at most one second and at most $30\mathrm{cm}$ of movement.
+RoboCup RoboCup Changes and Comments RC-12.3.1: If a player commits any violation of the clauses on stopping, dribbling, or Ball Holding kicking the ball, a ball holding foul will be called.
+Ball holding or hindering the ball from rolling in its natural direction is only allowed for at most one second and at most 30cm of movement.
 This kind of action can only be repeated after a waiting time of, at least, four seconds.